Ticks: Reasons to Fear

 A tick bite can kill you.
 Being informed of the dangers & effective prevention is imperative.

 Prevention tips for yourself & family.
+Everyone is at risk for tick bites.

 Both dogs & cats are susceptible to a variety of tick-borne illnesses, including Lyme disease.
 Pets may also bring ticks into your home & increase the risk of human infection.